jcob-sikorski/FrozenLake/README.md

 ## Results

 The RL agent has been trained using the Q-learning algorithm to achieve high scores in the FrozenLake game.
-You can find the results and analysis of the agent's performance in the results.md file.
+You can find the results and analysis of the agent's performance in the results.txt file.